Lawrence Gilliard Jr.

 Lawrence Gilliard Jr. (born September 22, 1971) is an American actor who has appeared in films, television series, and theatre.
 He portrayed D'Angelo Barksdale on the HBO drama series The Wire, a role which earned him critical acclaim.
 He is also known for his role as Bob Stookey in the AMC horror drama The Walking Dead.
 He was in the cast of David Simon's HBO TV series The Deuce, which premiered in September 2017 and concluded in October 2019.
 Gilliard Jr. has had roles in movies such as Straight Out of Brooklyn (1991), Next Stop Wonderland (1998), and Gangs of New York (2002).

 Early life and education

 Gilliard was born in New York City.
 He and his family moved to Baltimore, Maryland, when he was seven years old.

 Gilliard played clarinet and studied classical music at Baltimore School for the Arts.
-Jada Pinkett Smith and Tupac Shakur were classmates of Gilliard's at the Baltimore School of the Arts.
+Jada Pinkett Smith and Tupac Shakur were classmates of Gilliard at the Baltimore School of the Arts.

 After attending Juilliard School for three years as a clarinet performance student, Gilliard decided to pursue acting instead of music.
 He also studied acting at the American Academy of Dramatic Arts, The Acting Studio – New York, and the Stella Adler Conservatory.